aerospike/cloud-qualification/README.md

 #### Tests Section
 A parameter *needs* to be defined in `aerospike.conf` in order for the Tests section of `params.yaml` to be applied.
 Otherwise the YCSB test will just run against your default config.

-Tests are formated like the follwing:
+Tests are formated like the following:
 `name: start,end,interval`

 * **name** - The aerospike config parameter to change.
 This is case sensitive